ajinkyabodke/ajinkyabodke/README.md

 ## About Me

-With a robust background in Full Stack Web Development, specializing in the MERN stack, and a solid command over Java and object-oriented programming, I'm your go-to person for versatile technical expertise.
+With a robust background in Full Stack Web Development, specializing in the T3 stack, and a solid command over Java and object-oriented programming, I'm your go-to person for versatile technical expertise.
 My journey in the tech world has been guided by a passion for building brands, fostering entrepreneurship, and crafting innovative solutions that not only meet technical requirements but also drive overall business success.

 ## What I Bring to the Table

-- **Full Stack Powerhouse**: Proficient in both front-end and back-end development, I specialize in the MERN stack (MongoDB, Express, React, Node.js).
+- **Full Stack Powerhouse**: Proficient in both front-end and back-end development, I specialize in the T3 Stack (Next.js, Tailwind, Typescript, TRPC, Drizzle).
 This means I can handle everything from designing user-friendly interfaces to crafting efficient server-side logic.

 - **Java Aficionado**: My mastery over Java and object-oriented programming allows me to architect robust and scalable applications that stand the test of time.

-- **Flutter Flair**: With a background in Flutter, I've explored the exciting world of mobile app development, bringing rich and engaging experiences to users on both Android and iOS platforms.

 ## My Approach